zikula/DynamicFormBundle/docs/data_storage.md

 and the value are required to be simple datatypes (strings, ints).

-The entire collection of properties is stored in the `data` column of the entity that extends `AbstractDynamicPropertyData`.
+The entire collection of properties is stored in the `data` column of the entity that extends `AbstractResponseData`.
 This data array is stored as a `json` serialized array.
 As stated above, this is a _simple array_ of only one 'layer'.
 Each form field must store a textual representation of a simple value.

 If the created application employing this bundle creates and adds custom fields, they should use `DataMappers` to